vorakl/TrivialRC/README.rst

 is actually being ``exec``'uted in the same shell environment.
 As a result, a ``bare command`` appears with PID 1.
-So, you can add it into any Dockerfiles which haven't had an entrypoint yet and later turn on detailed logs of a stratup process, add some extra actions in a specific order before running a main container's command or even run a few different processes at the same time inside the same container. for more information, please take a look at the examples__.
+So, you can add it into any Dockerfiles which haven't had an entrypoint yet and later turn on detailed logs of a startup process, add some extra actions in a specific order before running a main container's command or even run a few different processes at the same time inside the same container.
+For more information, please take a look at the examples__.

 __ https://github.com/vorakl/TrivialRC/tree/master/examples